-Of course, English isn’t the only language that has adopted textspeak.
+English isn’t the only language that has adopted textspeak.
 New technology has influenced how people all around the globe communicate.
-Here are some of our favorite examples of textspeak from six different languages:
+Here are some of our favorite examples of textspeak from six different languages.

-Use this Portuguese expression when you’re just not in the mood.
-SQN stands for só que não, which translates to “just no.” An equivalent expression in the U.S. would be sarcastically adding “not!” to the end of a phrase.
+Use this Portuguese expression when you’re just not in the mood: SQN stands for só que não, which translates to “just no.” An equivalent expression in the United States would be sarcastically adding “not!” to the end of a phrase.

 Another one of our Portuguese favorites is BBB, which stands for Bom, Bonito, Barato, and means “Good, pretty, cheap.”
 There’s no precise equivalent in English, although a “good deal” comes close.
 We think Bom, Bonito, Barato sounds better, though.

-Over the years, new tools and technologies have made it easier to type in many different languages, including ones that don’t use the Latin alphabet, like Arabic.
-However, that hasn’t always been the case.
+Over the years, new tools and technologies have made it easier to type in many different languages, including ones that don’t use the Latin alphabet like Arabic.
+That hasn’t always been the case.
 Historically, the Latin alphabet was the most accessible option for many people to write a text message or chat online.
 But as the saying goes, necessity is the mother of invention.
-The Arabic Chat Alphabet, also known as Arabizi, Arabish, and Franco-Arabic, was born from these technological limitations.
+The Arabic Chat Alphabet, also known as Arabizi, Arabish or Franco-Arabic, was born from these technological limitations.

 Arabizi makes it possible to use a combination of Arabic numerals and the Latin alphabet to write Arabic words and phrases.
 For example, Arabizi uses the numeral 9 to represent the Arabic letter qāf, which is equivalent to the Q in the Latin alphabet.
 In Arabizi, the Arabic word for heart, qalb, becomes 9alb.